-If your primary interest is in collecting virtual machine logs, most SIEM vendors include this in their solution.
-Using the SIEM vendor's connector should always be the preferred alternative.
+If your primary interest is collecting virtual machine logs, most SIEM vendors include this option in their solution.
+Using the SIEM vendor's connector is always the preferred alternative.

-Azure log integration collects Windows events from Windows Event Viewer logs, Azure Activity Logs, Azure Security Center alerts, and Azure Diagnostic logs from Azure resources.
-This integration helps your SIEM solution provide a unified dashboard for all your assets, on-premises or in the cloud, so that you can aggregate, correlate, analyze, and alert for security events.
+Azure Log Integration collects Windows events from Windows Event Viewer logs, Azure activity logs, Azure Security Center alerts, and Azure Diagnostics logs from Azure resources.
+Integration helps your SIEM solution provide a unified dashboard for all your assets, whether on-premises or in the cloud.
+You can use a dashboard to receive, aggregate, correlate, and analyze alerts for security events.

-At this time, the only supported clouds are Azure commercial and Azure Government.
+Currently, Azure Log Integration supports only Azure commercial and Azure Government clouds.
 Other clouds are not supported.

 What logs can I integrate?

-Azure produces extensive logging for every Azure service.
-These logs represent three types of logs:
+Azure produces extensive logging for each Azure service.
+The logs represent three log types:

-- Control/management logs provide visibility into the Azure Resource Manager CREATE, UPDATE, and DELETE operations.
-Azure Activity Logs is an example of this type of log.
+- Control/management logs: Provide visibility into the Azure Resource Manager CREATE, UPDATE, and DELETE operations.
+An Azure activity log is an example of this type of log.

-- Data plane logs provide visibility into the events raised as part of the usage of an Azure resource.
+- Data plane logs: Provide visibility into events that are raised when you use an Azure resource.
 An example of this type of log is the Windows Event Viewer's System, Security, and Application channels in a Windows virtual machine.
-Another example is Diagnostics Logging configured through Azure Monitor
+Another example is Azure Diagnostics logging, which you configure through Azure Monitor.

-- Processed events provide analyzed event and alert information processed on your behalf.
-An example of this type of event is Azure Security Center Alerts, where Azure Security Center has processed and analyzed your subscription to provide alerts relevant to your current security posture.
+- Processed events: Provide analyzed event and alert information that are processed for you.
+An example of this type of event is Azure Security Center alerts.
+Azure Security Center processes and analyzes your subscription to provide alerts that are relevant to your current security posture.

 Azure Log Integration supports ArcSight, QRadar, and Splunk.
-In all circumstances, check with your SIEM vendor to assess whether they have a native connector.
-You should not use Azure Log Integration when native connectors are available.
+Check with your SIEM vendor to assess whether the vendor has a native connector.
+Don't use Azure Log Integration if a native connector is available.

-If there are no other options available, Azure Log Integration may be considered.
-The following table includes our recommendations.
+If no other options are available, consider using Azure Log Integration.
+The following table includes our recommendations:

-While Azure Log Integration is a free solution, there are Azure storage costs resulting from the log file information storage.
+Although Azure Log Integration is a free solution, there are Azure storage costs associated with log file information storage.

-In this document, you were introduced to Azure log integration.
-To learn more about Azure log integration and the types of logs supported, see the following:
+This article introduced you to Azure Log Integration.
+To learn more about Azure Log Integration and the types of logs that are supported, see the following articles:

-- Get started with Azure log integration - This tutorial walks you through installation of Azure log integration and integrating logs from Azure WAD storage, Azure Activity Logs, Azure Security Center alerts and Azure Active Directory audit logs.
+- Get started with Azure Log Integration.
+This tutorial walks you through the installation of Azure Log Integration.
+It also describes how to integrate logs from Windows Azure Diagnostics (WAD) storage, Azure activity logs, Azure Security Center alerts, and Azure Active Directory audit logs.

-- Azure log Integration frequently asked questions (FAQ) - This FAQ answers questions about Azure log integration.
+- Azure Log Integration frequently asked questions (FAQ).
+This FAQ answers common questions about Azure Log Integration.

-- Stream Azure monitoring data to an event hub for consumption by an external tool
+- Learn more about how to stream Azure monitoring data to an event hub for consumption by an external tool.